-Conditions of Certificate of Compliance 75-0590-PQ and an Amendment issued in 1978179 state that final slopes shall not exceed an overall average slope gradient of 1.5:1.
+Conditions of Certificate of Compliance 75-0590-PQ and an Amendment issued in 1978/79 state that final slopes shall not exceed an overall average slope gradient of 1.5:1.
 Individual cut slopes shall not exceed a gradient of 1:1 with benches 12.5 feet wide at 25-foot vertical intervals.
-The slopes along the western side of the quany have been excavated in accordance with these conditions.
+The slopes along the western side of the quarry have been excavated in accordance with these conditions.

-In the south comer of the quarry the buttress fill above 570 ft amsl consists of 2:1 fill slopes separated by 17-foot wide benches at 25-foot vertical intervals, which complies with County Code requirements for final reclaimed fill slopes.
+In the south corner of the quarry the buttress fill above 570 ft amsl consists of 2:1 fill slopes separated by 17-foot wide benches at 25-foot vertical intervals, which complies with County Code requirements for final reclaimed fill slopes.
 Below 570 ft amsl the buttress consists of 3:1 fill slopes separated by a 15-foot wide bench.
-The slope was constructed with a reduced slope gradient below 570 ft. amsl to provide greater stability where the slope will be in periodic contact with ponded water.
-Completion Reports, acceptable to the County, dated May 24,2002 and
+The slope was constructed with a reduced slope @adient below 570 ft. amsl to provide greater stability where the slope will be in periodic contact with ponded water.
+Completion Reports, acceptable to the County, dated May 24,2002 and February 26,2002, were submitted by the project geotechnical engineer.
+These reports state that the buttress fill has been constructed in accordance with the recommendations of the approved project plans and specifications.
+The Completion Reports state that the fill slopes meet the minimum factors of safetyrequired by the Santa Cruz County Mining Regulations and current industry standards.

-Application #: 02-0046 APN 067-011-07; 067-021-21; 067-021-22 Owner: Hanson Aggregates Mid-Pacific Inc.
+Application #: 02-0046 AF'N 067-011-07; 067-021-21;067-021-22 Owner: Hanson Aggregates Mid-Pacific Inc.